TKinghorn10/TraceKinghorn-GameDev1/README.md

 ### SpaceGame

-Fly, dodge, shoot, and destroy asteroids in this high-energy
+Fly, dodge, shoot, and destroy asteroids in this high-octane, shoot-em-up type game!

 ![Running game]()